kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0011 General rulemaking procedures.md

 \(2\) By paper submission, send the original signed copy of your petition for rulemaking or exemption to this address: U.S. Department of Transportation, Docket Operations, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue, SE., Washington, DC 20590.

-\(b\) Submit a petition for rulemaking or exemption from part 139 of this chapter—
+\(b\) Submit a petition for rulemaking or exemption from [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0139 Certification of airports.md|part 139 of this chapter]]—

 \(1\) To the appropriate FAA airport field office in whose area your airport is, or will be, established; and